 The British Virgin Islands are an attractive offshore destination, particularly because of the light requirements for management and taxation.
 A company secretary in BVI is not mandatory, however, investors are advised to follow this step nevertheless as hey will benefit from several administrative advantages.

 Our BVI company formation agents can help you throughout the company formation steps and can offer you advice and assistance tailored to your specific business needs, including dedicated secretarial services.

-The decision to appoint a company secretary in BVI is an optional one, according to the rules and regulations for a BVI offshore company
+The decision to appoint a company secretary in BVI is an optional one, according to the rules and regulations for a BVI offshore company.

 Secretarial services can be of great importance for BVI companies.
-The will commonly refer to the local administration of the company and to the preparation of various company documents as well as the timely and lawfully tax submissions, when applicable.
+They will commonly refer to the local administration of the company and to the preparation of various company documents as well as the timely and lawfully tax submissions, when applicable.

 The company secretary in BVI will act as the corporate liaison and will handle the basic communications of the company and can be appointed to handle the signing obligations.